• Skip to primary navigation

 The first step is to prepare your chicken.
 You’ll want to cut up about 1.5 lbs of chicken breasts or tenderloins into small, bite-sized pieces.
 Have the chicken cut and ready before moving on to the next steps.

 Heat 1/4 cup of high-heat cooking oil, like avocado oil, in a large non-stick pan.
-You can learn more about how to choose the right oil for the right cooking style in this article.
+Learn more about how to choose the right oil for the right cooking style in this article.

 Chicken pieces cooking in a pan for gluten-free lemon chicken piccata bowls